A. J. Terrell

-Aundell Terrell Jr. (born September 23, 1998) is an American football cornerback for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Clemson and was drafted by the Falcons in the first round of the 2020 NFL Draft.
+Aundell Terrell Jr. (born September 23, 1998) is an American professional football cornerback for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Clemson Tigers and was selected by the Falcons in the first round of the 2020 NFL draft.

-Early years
+Early life

 Terrell attended Westlake High School in Atlanta, Georgia.
 He played cornerback and wide receiver in high school.
 A five-star recruit, he played in the 2017 Under Armour All-America Game.
 He committed to Clemson University to play college football.

 College career

 As a true freshman at Clemson in 2017, Terrell played in 14 games, recording 15 tackles and an interception.
 As a sophomore in 2018, he started all 15 games and had 53 tackles, three interceptions and a touchdown.
-In the 2019 College Football Playoff National Championship he returned an interception 44 yards for a touchdown against Alabama quarterback Tua Tagovailoa.
+In the 2019 College Football Playoff National Championship, he returned an interception 44 yards for a touchdown against Alabama quarterback, Tua Tagovailoa.
 Terrell returned as a starter his junior year in 2019.
-Following a junior season where he was named to the first-team All-ACC, Terrell announced that he would forgo his senior season and declared for the 2020 NFL Draft.
+Following a junior season where he was named to the first-team All-Atlantic Coast Conference, Terrell announced that he would forgo his senior season and declared for the 2020 NFL draft.